Gambia Democratic Congress

 Gambia Democratic Congress is a political party in the Gambia led by Mama Kandeh, a former APRC National Assembly member.
-It was formed in 2016 and is standing candidates in the 2017 parliamentary election.
-After its foundation, Kandeh toured the Gambia, attracting "huge" crowds.
+It was established in 2016.

 The initial deputy leader, Facuru Sillah, later left the party after a dispute with Kandeh.
-Kandeh ended up as the third with 12.32% of the vote in the 2021 election, which was won by incumbent president Adama Barrow.
+Kandeh ended up as the third most voted candidate with 12.32% of the vote in the 2021 election, which was won by incumbent president Adama Barrow.